bchtips/bchtips/notes.md

 - use multi-ajax to run updateRate and updateUtxos at same time
 - change 'send tip' link to 'cancel tip' when open, also cancel reply if empty when cancel
 - only query bchtips database if address not found in profile
+- add an icon or note about past tips beside posts or comments that are in tx history, e.g. "you tipped _" in green instead of "send tip"
+- refresh open tabs when extension reloads so storage continues working

 ## popup.js
 - change 'Fund your address' to standard message when just have unconfirmed balance because tipping works with unconfirmed utxos (barring reorg)